ConsciousML/terragrunt-template-catalog-aws/bootstrap/README.md

-# GitHub Actions GCP Bootstrap
+# GitHub Actions AWS Bootstrap
-Enables GitHub Actions deployment to Google Cloud Platform using Terragrunt with minimal manual steps.
+Enables GitHub Actions to authenticate with AWS and enable to run Terragrunt for CI/CD.

 ## Purpose

-Run this **once** after creating a new GitHub repository from this template to authenticate GitHub Actions with GCP.
+Run this **once** after creating a new GitHub repository from this template to authenticate GitHub Actions with AWS.

-This enables the CI to run properly without managing secrets and GCP service account keys manually.
+This enables the CI to run properly without managing secrets and AWS credentials manually.

 ## Quick Start

 ### Prerequisites
 - Follow the [installation instructions](../README.md#installation):
-- GCP project with billing enabled
-- GCP IAM permissions to create service accounts and workload identity pools
+- Same [prerequisites](../README.md#prerequisites) as in the main `README.md`

 ### Configuration
-In `bootstrap/` change `region.hcl` and `project.hcl` to match your GCP settings.
+In `bootstrap/` change `region.hcl` to match your desire AWS region.
 Update the following values in `terragrunt.stack.hcl`:

 ```hcl